Private Lessons * Individual Speech & Voice Coaching Sessions

 • Audio files for practice

 Kathy's intensive diction practice workout builds muscle in different areas.
-This training will have a positive impact on how well you speak (articulate), in tandem with your voice quality, the dexterity of your facial muscles and proper, and controlled release of breath.
+These exercises will have a positive impact on how well you speak (articulate), in tandem with your voice quality, the dexterity of your facial muscles and proper, and controlled release of breath.

 For Those with Vocal Challenges: